 * Replace the fresh onion and garlic with their dried counterparts, go for about 2-3 teaspoons of each depending on how strong a flavour you prefer

 * Instead of oat cream, drizzle in a little plant-based milk or canned coconut milk, or use a cream such as Alpro single soya cream or Elmlea plant cream, or prepare a home-made cashew cream.
 Dr McDougall's cashew cream recipe calls for 3 cups of cashews and 3 cups of water which results in 4 cups of cashew cream.
 But simply reduce the ingredients for less amounts, which is what we do!
 Just remember the ratio 1:1, so the same amount of cashews to water.
+Alternatively, you can use your usual cream depending on dietary requirements.

-* Replace the sunflower seeds with pumpkin seeds or chopped cashew nuts, walnuts, flaked almonds or crushed peanuts
+* Replace the sunflower seeds with pumpkin seeds or chopped cashew nuts, walnuts, flaked almonds, or crushed peanuts

 * Irish Traditional Soda Bread (100% wholemeal, naturally no-oil recipe, and a no-yeast quick bread)